-Linch Down gives way to Bepton Down and then the long descent (nearly two kiliometres) of Cocking Down to the small car park at Cocking Hill, and the end of our walk today.
+Linch Down gives way to Bepton Down and then the long descent (nearly two kilometres) of Cocking Down to the small car park at Cocking Hill, and the end of our walk today.

-And so we have covered another 11 miles and have reached 35.9 miles in total, over a third of our total distance.
+And so, you have covered another 11 miles and have reached 35.9 miles in total, over a third of our total distance.
 Well done!

-Week 4 - Cocking Hill to Amberley...
-11.8 miles.
+WALK 4 - COCKING HILL TO AMBERLEY...
+11.8 MILES.